4d-go-mobile/sdk/RelationInfoUI.md

 This `sender` must provide the relation name by implementing the protocol [`RelationInfoUI`](#relationui-code)

 > If this `sender` is a button (`UIButton`) or any `UIControl` then nothing to do, all is already implemented.
-But for a bustom view you must implement it.
+But for a custom view, like a labrl, you must implement it.

 ### In storyboards